Oomeeth/GettingStartedWithASPNET/README.md

 # What is this?
-We will use Entity Framework Core to interact with the Database, since it simplefies data access code.

-EF Core is an ORM that creates the database for us.
+This is a 'getting started' guide for ASP.NET.
+In this branch we will learn ***how to create a model***.
+A model class in responsible for managing databses.
+We will use Entity Framework Core ORM to interact with the Database, since it simplefies data access code and creates the database for us.
 Our model classes will be POCO because they do not have any dependancies with the EF Core framework.

 # Steps To Follow
-- Create a model class called Person under Models folder.
-Right click Models > Add > Class > Class > Person
+- Create a model class called Person under Models folder. `Right click Models > Add > Class > Class > Person`
-- Add the following to Person.cs:
+- Add the following to `Person.cs`:
     ```
         public int Id { get; set; }
         public string Title { get; set; }